vieirads/100DaysOfCode/r1-log.md

 ### R1D71
 Finished the React section on Sololearn tutorials.
 Manage to put a message of alert into one of my study projects when a button click event is triggered.
 Now that I have some basics, I have to start building something.

+### R1D72
+Studied a bit of Redux on Sololearn.
+To be very honest, I still don't get the importance of this framework.